madhuri-15/home-loan-approval-prediction/README.md

 waitress-serve --listen=0.0.0.0:9696 predict:app
 ```

-Open another command prompt in the same directory as above and run `request.py` t o test / make request to this web service.
+Open another command prompt in the same directory as above and run `request.py` to make request to this web service.

 ```
 python request.py